smart-edge-open/ido-specs/doc/reference-architectures/cera_sdwan.md

 pnet2_name: pnetwork2
 onet1_name: onetwork1

-## a list for networks define.
+# A list of network definitions.
 It can be provider network or ovn4nfv network.
-## ovn4nfv network can be consider as the second cluster network, how many netowrks
+# ovn4nfv should be configured as the secondary CNI for cluster network in this
-## let deployer confirm, it can be any netowrks.
+# situation.
+And the user can use the configuration to customize networks
+# according to needs.
 networks:
   - networkname: "{{ pnet1_name }}"
     subnname: "pnet1_subnet"